hargoniX/bachelor/thesis/thesis.typ

 and a batch size of 1 before going @OOM.
 This is a major limitation of the guarantees that we can provide for the real-world use case.

-To break this boundary we attempted to use a portfolio SAT solvers for our harnesses:
+To break this boundary we attempted to use a portfolio of SAT solvers for our harnesses:
 - Minisat @minisat
 - CaDiCal @cadical-kissat, the Kani default
 - Kissat @cadical-kissat
 - Glucose @glucose

-These experiments were run on a cloud VM with 48GB of RAM and a time limit of 16 hours for the entire proof harness.
-As we can see in @satres the amount of RAM did end up being the limiting factor when trying to scale the queue size up:
+These experiments were run on a cloud VM with 48GB of RAM and a time limit of 16 hours for all proof harnesses combined.
+As we can see in @satres the amount of RAM did end up being the limiting factor when trying to scale the queue size up.
 #figure(
   table(
     columns: (auto, auto, auto, auto),